-"If we must fall,let us fall like men!" —William Pitt The Elder, 1st Earl of Chatham's final speech in the House of Lords, for the other side.note He then suffered a fatal stroke and collapsed on the floor, falling like a man.
+"If we must fall,let us fall like men!" —William Pitt The Elder, 1st Earl of Chatham's final speech in the House of Lords.note He was, obviously, on the government's side.
+He actually suffered a fatal stroke and collapsed on the floor shortly thereafter, falling like a man.

 Britain's colonies on the North American mainland were largely patriotic until after the Seven Years' War - which had been fought to defend the country's colonies and trans-atlantic trade from France.
 Though the British East India Company's victory over the French East India Company (with the help of royal fleets on both sides) was much more important in the long-term, Britain's sound victory in the Americas had three very important consequences there.
 First, the seizure and formal concession of French North America (modern Quebec) effectively removed the immediate security threat France had posed to British America.
 This meant that local elites no longer had any reason to avoid antagonising the central government in disputes between the two.

 Third, it left the British Crown short of cash; the war had only ended when it did because Britain had been less broke than France because the royal banking system of the latter was kind of a mess.
 Even so, the cabinet had to conduct an overhaul of the Crown's finances now that they didn't have all those special war-taxes.
 This meant the cutting of defense expenditure, limited campaigns against governmental corruption, moves to ensure the proper collection of taxes and new laws to close tax loopholes.
 This led the civil service to reexamine the colonies' fiscal relationship to the crown relative to other possessions.
 Local elites in the North American colonies worried that this could well mean for the first time the parliamentary introduction of indirect, revenue-raising taxes (tariffs, tolls, licenses etc.) in line with the Caribbean territories and the homeland itself, which would hit themselves hardest of all.